 At the beginning of a food truck’s existence nothing seems under control.
 Some of this is real, and some is a perception that comes from the fear of the unknown.

 Food Truck Growth Strategies

 The quickest way to get rid of this anxiety is to recognize there is a difference between the desire to make money and the need to grow your mobile food business.
 The best food truck growth strategies are modeled after what other small businesses in other industries have done to survive and thrive.

-- Cash: Cash is essential to the execution of food truck growth strategies.
+Cash is essential to the execution of food truck growth strategies.
 As soon as the vendor can, the budget must include a commitment to building cash reserves.
-The budget needs to identify long-range growth targets, such as a fully functional point of sale system, updated kitchen equipment, or a second truck.
+The budget needs to identify long-range growth targets.
+This could include a fully functional point of sale system, updated kitchen equipment, or a second truck.
 These goals may be five years down the road, but there needs to be a savings set aside to fund your empire’s the plan.

 The Bottom Line